Apantli/Tenor/tenor_docs/docs/api/endpoints/files/README.md

 Files Router - Tenor API Endpoints for File Management

-This file defines the TRPC router and procedures for managing files in the Tenor application.
+This file defines the TRPC router and procedures for managing user files in the Tenor application.
-It provides endpoints to retrieve user-associated files.
+It provides endpoints to retrieve file information associated with users.

-The router currently includes procedures for:
+The router includes procedures for:
 - Retrieving files associated with the current user

-File management is a supporting feature that allows users to access and manage their uploaded files across the application.
+Files are stored as metadata in user documents and may include URLs and file names for resources uploaded by or associated with users.

 ## Variables